RePod/saguaro-jquery/README.md

 Feel free to submit pull requests of new features, bug fixes, or code improvements.
 We could all use some.

 ##Getting Started
-Saguaro version **0.98.3b3** or newer is required to fully utilize these files.
+Saguaro version **0.98.3b4** or newer is required to fully utilize these files.
+These files are designed with jQuery **v1.10.2** in mind, this might change later.

 To update, [download the archive](https://github.com/RePod/saguaro-jquery/archive/master.zip) and overwrite the installation's **jquery** folder with the new one.
 Alternatively update specific files as desired.